Lewis B. Schwellenbach: Secretary of Labor

-Schwellenbach was appointed United States Secretary of Labor by President Harry S. Truman and served from July 1, 1945, until his death in Walter Reed Army Medical Center in Washington, D.C. on June 10, 1948.
+Schwellenbach was appointed United States Secretary of Labor by President Harry S. Truman and served from July 1, 1945, until his death in Walter Reed Army Medical Center in Washington, D.C., on June 10, 1948.
 He was interred in Washelli Cemetery in Seattle.

-During Schwellenbach's tenure as Secretary, fear of post war unemployment brought the United States Congress to pass the Employment Act of 1946, which made promotion of maximum employment the Nation's top priority.
-Schwellenbach promoted abolition of war time wage and price controls.
-He had to deal with a post war wave of strikes.
+During Schwellenbach's tenure as Secretary, fear of post-war unemployment brought the United States Congress to pass the Employment Act of 1946, which made promotion of maximum employment the Nation's top priority.
+Schwellenbach promoted abolition of wartime wage and price controls.
+He had to deal with a post-war wave of strikes.
 The Republican 80th United States Congress passed the Taft–Hartley Act.
 Staff cuts were made at the United States Department of Labor.
-The Conciliation Service was removed from the Department of Labor and established as the independent Federal Mediation and Conciliation Service (FMCS).
+The U.S. Conciliation Service was removed from the Department of Labor and established as the independent Federal Mediation and Conciliation Service (FMCS).
 During his term, the Department's international work was institutionalized; the Office of International Labor Affairs (now the Bureau of International Labor Affairs) was established as a unit in the Office of the Secretary.